dhruvphansalkar/TODO-list-app/README.md

 - [x] When user adds photo to complete the tasks, it marks the task as complete
 - [x] When adding photo of task, the location is added
 - [x] User returns to home page (list of tasks) and the status of your task is updated to complete

-The following **optional** features are implemented:

-- [ ] User can launch camera to snap a picture

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough